dokun1/website/src/pages/cv.md

 - Given talks at multiple international conferences on cloud and mobile computing to small and large audiences including try!
 Swift Tokyo 2019
 - Former co-organizer of weekly peer lab in Austin, Texas called [Weird Swift ATX](https://meetup.com/weird-swift-atx) where developers come together to provide help to one another in a lab environment
 Built a platform to live-stream development tutorials on Twitch and YouTube (bit.ly/okun-youtube-channel)

+## Publications

+### Server Side Swift with Kitura, Chris Bailey & David Okun - Kodeco

+Co-authored a comprehensive guide on server-side development with Swift and the Kitura framework.
+A complete tutorial of building scalable web services and RESTful APIs.

+> This book is no longer for sale digitally, and can be downloaded for free and in its entirety [here](https://cdn.raywenderlich.com/deprecated-books/kit/Server_Side_Swift_with_Kitura_v2.0.0.zip).

 ## Patents Filed (USPTO)